 Stairs.
 Entry group.
 Materials.
 Doors.
 Locks.
 Design

-1. Adhesive, using a composition of latex.
+1. Adhesive, using a latex composition.

 2. Needle-punched - on machines with special equipment.